VOANews/datasets-for-journalists/README.md

+## Getting set up ##

+The site is built using Jekyll, a liberal use of JQuery and data baked out from a Google spreadsheet.

+On most computers (with jekyll installed), you can run `jekyll serve`.

+You'll periodically need to run `bundle update`.

 ## The spreadsheet data ##

 We're maintaining the data in a copy of the original spreadsheet and adding columns for `region`, `updates`, `country`, `topics`, `id` and `source`.